 Repurpose/Reuse: make or purchase something repurposed e.g. jeans that are now shorts, a leather couch that is now a bag, bicycle inner tubes that are now earrings, bullets that are now rings.
 Reuse of textile ends and “deadstock’ is now becoming more common.
 With more organizations coordinating waste, such as The Queen of Raw, it’s easier for brands to produce collections in small batches based on how much textile they were able to obtain.
 These collections often sell out, which also reduces waste.

 Nothing To Landfill: next time you do a closet edit, any unworn and unwanted items can be donated.
 Research a local organization requesting specific clothing items for donation (e.g. women’s office wear for women coming out of the shelter system; winter jackets at a nearby school), or call up a local charity for pick-up.
 Nothing should go in the garbage, not even holey socks and underwear or even bras.
 Everything can be reused, repurposed, or recycled, so donate it all.
 Just be sure it is clean and dry.

 Where to Shop For Sustainable and Ethical Fashion:

-Visit The Eco Hub’s Ethical Marketplace.
+Visit The Eco Hub's Ethical Marketplace.
 And you can also find ethical and sustainable fashion on a budget.

 Made Inland offers Canadian designed and made; diverse representation.

 Ally C. Tran has a Comprehensive directory for men, women, children, Canadian and American brands.

 EcoCult has a great directory of American brands.

 Deepen Your Knowledge and Find Community:

 Fashion Revolution - for global activism and education.